l-koehler/webcord-adblock/README.md

 * Custom Avatar Decorations (these mildly obnoxious profile animations)
 * the "Send Gift" button

-If you instead use the `adblock_with_useractivity.theme.css` file, it will also
+If you additionally use the `add-strict.theme.css` file, it will also
-hide "User Activity", which is mostly advertising spotify or some game.
+hide "User Activity", which is mostly advertising spotify or some game,
+and hide nitro users profile gradients*.
+*: It still shows the profile theme as light mode
+if the users profile page has a light theme.
 #### Remove
 If you want to remove the theme, open `~/.config/WebCord/Themes` and delete
-the respective `adblock.theme` or `adblock_with_useractivity.theme` file.
+the respective `*.theme` file.
+If you aren't on Linux,
-If you aren't on Linux, the .theme files will be somewhere else, idk.
+the .theme files will be somewhere else, idk.